ptichko/MOG-Tutorial/README.md

 language do not.
 Next, a hypothesis-testing approach is introduced, in which the MOG model learns the “correct” number of k through bootstrapping and hypothesis-testing.
-The p-values correspond to tests between a model feature k categories and a model featuring k+1 categories.
+The p-values correspond to tests between a model featuring k categories and a model featuring k+1 categories.
 Here, we see that the first p-value, reflecting a model comparision between k = 1 vs. k = 2, is significant.
 However, the p-value for a model comparision k = 2 vs. k = 3 is not.
 Thus, the model